 HI, I'M MATT FRIPP

-I've worked as a booking agent & manager for jazz musicians for around 12 years now and have confirmed more than 2,000 jazz gigs around the world.
+I've worked as a booking agent & manager for jazz musicians for around 13 years and confirmed more than 2,000 jazz gigs around the world.

 But I started out as a jazz musician, just like you.

 In fact, for the first few months working as a booking agent, back in 2010, I still considered myself primarily a musician.

 The idea of trying to 'sell' something to club & festival promoters was a little daunting.
 They certainly didn't know who I was when I was contacting them, so even getting replies was not easy.